OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Flows/README.md

 ### Empty Flows and Bags

-Flows and Bags that do not contain any content items will be hidden by default.
-This can be overridden in the `placement.json` file.
-One thing to note is that the shape names for empty Flows and Bags are different to those that are used when the Flows and Bags contain content items.
-For empty Flows, the shape name name is `FlowPart_NoItems`; for empty Bags, it's `BagPart_NoItems`.
+Flows and Bags that do not contain any content items will be displayed with a different shape name.
+For empty Flows, the shape name name is `FlowPart_Empty`; for empty Bags, it's `BagPart_Empty`.

-For example, to display a shape when a Flow part has no items, you can add this to your placement file:
+This allows you to conditionally show or hide empty Flows or Bags.
+For example- to hide a Flow part that has no items, you can add this to your placement file:

 ```
-  "FlowPart_NoItems": [
+  "FlowPart_Empty": [
     {
-      "place": "Content:5"
+      "place": "-"
     }
   ]
 ```

 And if you'd like to use the same template for Flow parts that have items and Flow parts that have no items, you could add this:

 ```
-  "FlowPart_NoItems": [
+  "FlowPart_Empty": [
     {
-      "place": "Content:5",
       "shape": "FlowPart"
     }
   ]